Compare the 6 Best Ecommerce Software

 The reports evaluate the most significant software providers, to help digital businesses select the right technology for their needs.
 The reports also use feedback from BigCommerce customers, who said that they “like the culture and responsiveness of the support experience” when using the platform.

-If you’re a small store with a small budget, you’ll find better value with Shopify – but if you’re a fast-growing business, BigCommerce is truly worth every cent.
+If you’re a large store with a physical presence, you’re better off with Shopify – but if you’re an online business, BigCommerce is truly worth every cent.
 While it’s not quite as polished as Shopify, it’s still an excellent ecommerce solution.

 - Read our BigCommerce Review to see our detailed pros and cons discussion about BigCommerce